 - Your formula is referencing a cell in which someone has input a formula calling the NA function; eg the simplest of formulas, =NA(), probably to indicate that the cell should contain a value but that value is not available for input at the moment.

 Give DMW’s Tips Your Support

 ContributionIf you intend making use of my tips in any of your professional or commercial work and would like to make a donation in recognition of the time I spend publishing them, then please click Contribution and tell me how much you wish to donate.
-In response I’ll email you an invoice for payment by PayPal or card.
+In response I’ll email you an invoice for payment by PayPal.

 Thanks, in anticipation.